openedx/paragon/docs/decisions/0009-usage-of-react-bootstrap.rst

 2. Components will be passed-through from react-bootstrap by adding shell components in Paragon. (e.g. Modal.js in Paragon will simply include Modal from react-bootstrap and re-export it).
 This will provide us flexibility to swap the implementation in the future or enforce a11y rules if needed.

+3. For react-bootstrap components that need changes to satisfy accessibility requirements, we will make upstream changes in the react-bootstrap project and if the component is needed urgently we may enforce a11y rules in the shim component in Paragon.

-3. Documentation for components included from react-bootstrap will:
+4. Documentation for components included from react-bootstrap will:

   - Include an interactive demo of the component in use, similar to today's components.
   - The API will not be documented on the Paragon doc-site for now. (see next bullet)